pay-pies/snakegame/README.md

 Although this tutorial was not the clearest and the code was not fully working so I had to edit it a bit.
 I also edited it to have more than one food block and changed the colours.

 ## <ins>Note:<ins>
 Sorry the playable screen size may not be ideal.
-I have set it to 480x480 pixels and forgot to change it.
+I have set it to 480x480 pixels.